Courses, Immersion and Mentoring

 Study Plan

-The courses are taught by faculty members (professors and lecturers) and integrate at least two disciplinary approaches from the five represented at the Graduate Institute (anthropology and sociologyeconomicshistorylaw, international relations/political science).
+The courses are taught by faculty members (professors and lecturers) and integrate one or two disciplinary approaches from the five represented at the Graduate Institute (anthropology and sociology, international law, international economics, international relations/political science and international history and politics).

 Dedicated tutors offer assistance and guidance to students, both to help them get the most out of their courses and to facilitate the transition to their new study environment.